wisdomwater/on-first-principles/README.md

-Here's a README draft that would work well for the Git repository behind the project.

 # Origen's *On First Principles* — Modern Daily Reading Edition

 A modern daily reading adaptation of Origen of Alexandria's *On First Principles*.